Code4PuertoRico/tech-summit-2015-hackathon/README.md

 The _Hackathon Evaluation Panel_ consist of members designated by the Tech Summit 2015 Hackathon organizers that will evaluate projects for compliance with the event rules and guidelines.
 Any decisions taken by the _Hackathon Evaluation Panel_ in regard to a project compliance are considered final and binding.

-The _Hackathon Evaluation Panel_ will be composed of 4 members, which will be announced before the Hackathon event begins.
+The _Hackathon Evaluation Panel_ will be composed of 3 members which will be announced before the Hackathon event begins.

 ## Hackathon Judging Panel